-It's always fascinating to read stories of average, everyday people who built fortunes by regularly investing small amounts over long periods of time in companies such as Chevron
+It's always fascinating to read stories about average, everyday people who built fortunes by regularly investing small amounts over long periods of time in companies such as Chevron

-If you worked for these companies, or regularly "trickled" money into them over the years, having amassed a fortune is quite feasible -- Chevron, McDonald's, and Coca-Cola have returned roughly 14%, 15%, and 16% annually over the past three decades or so, respectively -- even after taking into account the losses each stock has seen in the past few months.
+If you worked for these companies, and/or regularly "trickled" money into them over the years, this is quite feasible -- Chevron, McDonald's, and Coca-Cola have returned roughly 12.4%, 15.6%, and 14.4% annually over the past three decades or so, respectively -- even after taking into account the losses each stock has seen in the past few months.

 But you can also get market-beating returns by buying into great companies at more opportune times -- whenever the stock goes on sale.
-Rather than regularly investing in small, fixed amounts, investors can use the simple method of buying a stock in portions to manage risk and boost returns.
+Rather than regularly investing small, fixed amounts, investors can use the simple method of buying a stock in portions to manage risk and boost returns.
 And now would definitely count as one of those opportune times to buy cheap stocks.

 First, find a solid business

-Of course, every situation is different, but great returns on investments always come on the backs of fundamentally strong businesses.
+Of course, every situation is different, but big returns on investments always come on the backs of fundamentally strong businesses.
 And if you're confident that you've purchased shares in a great company, why wouldn't you consider buying again, particularly if the stock price is significantly below intrinsic value?
 Especially in pessimistic markets (like today's), fundamentally strong businesses can be bought for good prices -- or even downright outrageously cheap.

 For large, stable companies, buying more shares when the outlook for them is bleak can be rewarding.
-For instance, buying more British American Tobacco back at the peak of investors' pessimism over tobacco lawsuits would have juiced your returns considerably -- the stock has returned more than 600% from its low in 2000 with the benefits gained by spin-offs of Kraft Foods and Philip Morris International
+For instance, buying more Altria back at the peak of investors' pessimism over tobacco lawsuits would have juiced your returns considerably -- investors have gained more than 430% from its low in 2000 with the benefits gained by spin-offs of Kraft Foods and Philip Morris International

 The final caveat with this method is to ensure that you aren't throwing good money at a truly deteriorating company -- hence the importance of understanding the underlying business.
 In their Motley Fool Stock Advisor service, David and Tom Gardner track all of their investments and re-recommend promising companies when the price is right.